MundoDele Spanish Grammar

 Typical mistakes with Spanish if clauses

-• Using present subjunctive after normal si clauses: say si tengo tiempo, not si tenga tiempo.
+• Using present subjunctive after normal si-clauses: say si tengo tiempo, not si tenga tiempo.

 • Using conditional directly after si in standard hypothetical clauses: say si tuviera tiempo, not si tendría tiempo.